Towards a future space-based, highly scalable AI infrastructure system design

 Working backward from an eventual future in which the majority of AI computation happens in space, we identify as an intermediate milestone showing that a space-based system could achieve performance roughly comparable to a terrestrial datacenter.
 This research initiative is focused on addressing several of the major ingredients required: power generation, high-bandwidth, low-latency communication between chips, radiation-tolerant compute, a thermal management system, and a data link to ground stations.
 We aim to be as mass-efficient as possible, maximizing compute per kilogram to minimize launch costs, while attending to practical considerations for satellite design, including launch vehicle compatibility, avoidance of space debris, and structural feasibility.

 To meet these requirements, we propose working towards a future where we would host the Google tensor processing unit (TPU) accelerator chips on a constellation of solar-powered satellites, with size and number of TPUs per satellite determined by both economic and engineering considerations.
-We envision launching the satellites into dawn-dusk, sun-synchronous low-Earth orbit (LEO) to maximize power generation while minimizing latency of ground communications and launch cost.
+We envision launching the satellites into dawn-dusk, sun-synchronous low-Earth orbit (LEO) to enable near-continuous power generation with lower latency and launch costs than higher orbits.
 To enable ultra-high bandwidth, low-latency data transfer between satellites, they will fly close together and communicate via free-space optics inter-satellite links (FSO ISLs).
-An ML-based flight control model enables the satellites to maintain close flight proximity while avoiding collisions.
+An ML-enhanced flight control model enables the satellites to maintain close flight proximity while avoiding collisions.